ML-KULeuven/socceraction/docs/documentation/valuing_actions/index.rst

 Once you've :doc:`collected the data </documentation/data/index>` and :doc:`converted it to the SPADL format </documentation/spadl/index>`, you can start valuing the contributions of soccer players.
-This document gives a general introduction to action valuing frameworks and links to a detailled discussion of the three implmented frameworks.
+This document gives a general introduction to action-valuing frameworks and links to a detailed discussion of the three implemented frameworks.

 General idea
 ------------